THE GARDEN OF REMEMBRANCE

 Looking East through the Lych Gate around 1978.
 Immediately to the right , you can see two gravestones of the Booth Hall babies.
-In the mid distance the many rows of white gravestones in the C of E section to the right of the central path and the RC section to the left can be clearly seen.
+In the mid distance the many rows of white gravestones in the C of E section to the right of the central path and the RC section to the left can clearly be seen.
 In the far distance, the stone cross at the centre of the QMMH section of the cemetery is clearly visible.
 Immediately behind the Booth Hall babies gravestones you will see an area where the soil appears to have been disturbed.
 This is an early picture of the Garden of Remembrance where 211 former patients and staff were known to have been interred between 1977 and 1989..

 The Bill Edwardson photo

 This is a photograph of Bill Edwardson, a former senior member of Hospital staff looking at the grave of Robert McClennan.
 Also visible are the gravestones of Gordon Webb and Robert Eastwood.
 These 3 children were part of the group of babies known as the Booth Hall babies who died at Calderstones in September 1939.
 Immediately behind Bill, the square outline of the Garden of Remembrance is clearly visible and it was here that at least 211 former patients and staff were known to have been interred between 1977 and 1989.
 In the mid-distance, beyond the central circle, the rows of gravestones in the C of E section are clearly visible.